 Delaware – Make sure to check out Fort Delaware State Park, Rehoboth Beach, and the First State National Historic Park.

-Florida – I was born and raised in Florida and there is just so much more than Disney World!
-From the Florida Key up to Everglades National Parks, Manatees viewings, Weeki Wachee Springs State Park Mermaids, up to historical St Augustine and into the Panhandle there is so much to see and do.
+Florida – From the Florida Key up to Everglades National Parks, Manatees viewings, Weeki Wachee Springs State Park Mermaids, up to historical St Augustine and into the Panhandle there is so much to see and do.

 Related: The Ultimate Georgia Vacation Guide

-Hawaii – One of the most popular things to do it hit one of the world-famous beaches.
-There is also the Pearl Harbor sites and lots of nature hikes and volcanoes to take in.
+Hawaii – One of the most popular things to do is hit one of the world-famous beaches.
+There are also the Pearl Harbor sites and lots of nature hikes and volcanoes to take in.
 You can visit Hawaii on a budget so it’s easy for the whole family to visit!